junbetterway/spring-cloud-func-aws-lambda-basic/README.md

 # Configure AWS Lambda
 1. Go to __[AWS Lambda](https://aws.amazon.com/lambda/)__ then create a function by providing a unique name (__e.g.,__ MyCreateAccountFunc) and runtime environment (__e.g.,__ Java 11)
 2. Once successfully created, let's setup the configuration by uploading the AWS deployable JAR (__springcloudfunc-0.0.1-SNAPSHOT-aws.jar__) under the __Function Code__ section
-3. Update the handler under __Runtime settings__ section and paste below default handler provided by Spring Cloud Function
+3. Update the *Handler* field under __Runtime settings__ section and paste below default handler provided by Spring Cloud Function

 ```
 org.springframework.cloud.function.adapter.aws.FunctionInvoker::handleRequest
 ```

 4. Let's edit the __Environment variables__ and add a new entry __SPRING_CLOUD_FUNCTION_DEFINITION__ with the value based on your bean method name.
 Take note that AWS Lambda can process __ONLY ONE__ function at a time hence, if your code has more than one bean functions then create a new AWS lambda for that.
 For our case, we have two traditional bean definitions thus, we select only one.
-For this step, we select the __createAccount__ bean thus, you should have an environment variable-value pair of:
+For this step, we select the __createAccount__ bean which will result to:

 ```
 SPRING_CLOUD_FUNCTION_DEFINITION=createAccount